meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-2-ide-setup/README.md

 ## How did you create this stub?

 I just read `moddevgradle` documentation and fiddled with Java versions until I thought I got it to work.
+(DO NOT DO THIS.)

 I then saw I was going about it the entirely wrong way, and realized I needed to use <https://neoforged.net/mod-generator/> after chatting on The NeoForge Project discord channel.

-You should just use <https://neoforged.net/mod-generator/> to generate a stub like this.
+Instead, you should use <https://neoforged.net/mod-generator/> to generate a stub like this.

 ## What else can I do with `moddevgradle`?